Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 9. Staffing and Training

 9a.
-How crucial do you rate the influence of nurse-to-patient ratios in specialized units to prevent failure to rescue (FTR) after pancreatic surgery in your institution?
+How crucial do you rate the influence of nurse-to-patient ratios in specialized units to prevent FTR after pancreatic surgery in your institution?

 Not at all